mwawrzyniiak/simple-quarterly-application/README.md

 * Company: This type could include fields such as name, industry, website, and description.

 Queries and mutations could be defined to allow users to perform actions such as:
-* Searching for jobs by keyword, location, or industry
+* Searching for jobs by keyword or location
 * Applying to a job as a candidate
 * Creating and updating job listings as an employer
 * Viewing and updating candidate profiles